filiph/HYG-Database/jekyll/index.markdown

 * There are exactly **5000 stars** on the map.
 	* They are Sol (the Sun) and the 4999 known stars closest to it from David Nash's [HYG Database][].
 	* It's a sphere of stars 72 light years in diameter, with Sol at its center.
-* One light year in space is _approximately_ **8 hexes** on the map.[^9]
-	* In other words, one hex is around 0.125 light years.
+* One hex on the map is _approximately_ **1 light year** in space.[^9]
 * Legend:
 	* Stars are **color-coded** by [spectral type][].
 	* The **size** of a star on the map corresponds to its [absolute magnitude][] – larger is brighter.
 	* Stars with a **little green dot** next to them are candidates to have a habitable, Earth-like planet on their orbit.[^10]

 [^8]: This means that if you cut the map in half, the resulting map's aspect ratio will again be &radic;<span style="text-decoration:overline">2</span>:1.
-[^9]: This number was arrived at by getting ratios between 2D and 3D distances of nearby (<5 light years) stars and by looking at the mean and median, and at the histogram of these values.
-By looking at mean alone (0.166) the result would be 1 light year per 6 hexes.
-But I went for median/modus (0.130/0.12) because I wanted the calculation to be accurate in as many cases as possible (as opposed to being accurate on average but very inaccurate in most cases).
-Please keep in mind this is only a rough approximation and should not be taken too seriously given the nature of the map.
-Also, it works better on stars that are relatively close to each other (which is also by design).
+[^9]: Please keep in mind this is only a rough approximation and should not be taken too seriously given the nature of the map.
+Also, it works better on stars that are relatively close to each other — which is by design, because I expect most users of the map will be 'hopping' from star to nearby star instead of traversing large distances.
+For long ranges, a 1:8 ratio is more realistic.
 [^10]: This idea is taken from the aforementioned maps by Winchell Chung.
 The underlying data is provided by _[HabCat][]: A Catalog of Nearby Habitable Systems_ by Jill Tarter and Margaret Turnbull.

 [HYG Database]: http://www.astronexus.com/hyg